 - Golden Cap in 5CP

-The Golden Cap’s time limit is set to 15 minutes (mp_timelimit 15) and the win limit is set to 1 (mp_winlimit 1).
-If neither of the teams manage to get a round in this time, they must play a second Golden Cap round.
+“Golden Cap” rounds have a time limit of 15 minutes (mp_timelimit 15) and a win limit of 1 round (mp_winlimit 1).
+If neither team manages to win the round within the time limit, they must play a second “Golden Cap” round.
 Whoever captures the middle point first is then declared the winner.

-The winner of a map that ended with a Golden Cap round is awarded two points, the loser one point.
+The winner of a map that ended with a “Golden Cap” round is awarded 2 league points, while the loser is awarded 1 league point.

 - KOTH (King Of The Hill)